haneefmubarak/experiments/rendezvous/README.md

 be balanced give or take 00.03 percent, which is phenomenal.
-Of course, this will depend on the particular data that is beign stored.
-However, as larger and larger amounts of data are stored, assuming that a good, uniformly distributed hash is used, the real distribution of the data should begin to closesly approach the theoretical distribution.
+Of course, this will depend on the particular data that is being stored.
+However, as larger and larger amounts of data are stored, assuming that a good, uniformly distributed hash is used, the real distribution of the data should begin to closely approach the theoretical distribution.

 Hashing